sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/explanations/introduction_to_campaigns.md

 <img src="campaign_tracking_sourcegraph_prs.png" class="screenshot">

+## Supported code hosts and changeset types

+The generic term **changeset** is used to refer to any of the following:

+- GitHub pull requests.
+- Bitbucket Server pull requests.
+- GitLab merge requests.
+- Bitbucket Cloud pull requests (not yet supported).
+- Phabricator diffs (not yet supported).
+- Gerrit changes (not yet supported).

+A single campaign can span many repositories and many code hosts.

 ## Concepts

 - A **campaign** is group of related changes to code, along with a title and description.